Application Fee (non-refundable): $55.00

 Specific information about how to submit the portfolio and the contents of the Applicant Digital Portfolio of Artwork can be found below and on the department website (http://www.augusta.edu/medart).

 The Medical Illustration Graduate Program Admissions Committee will review all complete applications.
-If the preliminary evaluation is satisfactory, applicants may be invited for an interview with the Admissions Committee in the department.
-While an in-person visit to the department is best for all concerned, interviews can by conducted online.
+If the preliminary evaluation is satisfactory, applicants may be invited for an interview with the Admissions Committee.
+These interviews are now primarily conducted online; however, those invited to interview may do so in-person if they choose.
+Although, please note, all costs, including travel to and from Augusta and hotel arrangements are the responsibility of the applicant.
 Interviews are by invitation only, and successful completion of the interview is required for admission.
 All interviews will be scheduled for January or February, or occasionally in March.
-Travel to and from Augusta, as well as hotel arrangements for the interview, are the responsibility of the applicant.